mus-format/mus-go/README.md

 ## ord (ordinary) Package
 Supports the following data types: `bool`, `string`, `slice`, `map`, and pointers.

+Variable-length data types (like `string`, `slice`, or `map`) are encoded as:
+`length + data`.
+You can choose binary representation for both of these parts.
+By default, the length is encoded using Varint (actually, Varint without ZigZag).
+In this case the maximum length is limited by the maximum value of the `int` type on your system.
+This is ok for use on different architectures, because, if, for example, we try to unmarshal too long string on a 32-bit system, we will get `ErrOverflow`.

-The principle of serialization of these types is exactly the same as in the above examples.
+The serialization principle for types from this package is exactly the same as in the above examples.
 Let's consider the features.

 ### Valid String